asecco/netspector/README.md

 - Fast IP requests
 - Provided geolocation map
 - IP logging with option for exporting
-- Dark/Light mode
+- Dark/Light theme

 ## Development
-If you want to contribute to this application, setup your development environment and install the required dependendecies.
+If you want to contribute to this application, setup your development environment and install the required dependencies.

     pip install -r requirements.txt